EthanRudy/BigInt/README.md

 ```

 #### Greater Than or Equal To
-Returns T/F whether the left [[Documentation#big Integer Documentation|big::Integer]] is greater than or equal to the right
+Returns T/F whether the left [big::Integer](#Default%20Constructor) is greater than or equal to the right
 ##### Source:
 ```cpp
 bool Integer::operator>=(const Integer& o) const {